 The Middle Fork Crow River Watershed District is a special purpose unit of government that was established in April 2005.
 The District exists for the protection and preservation of water quality in the Middle Fork Crow River Watershed.
 The District consists of a board of five Managers from three of the four counties in the watershed.
 Because only a very small portion of the watershed lies in Pope County, there is no board member from that county.
 Board members are appointed by County Commissioners and serve three year terms.

-The Board of Managers typically meet on the first Tuesday evening of the month (except holidays or election days).
+The Board of Managers typically meet on the second Wednesday evening of the month (except holidays or election days).
 Those who are interested in attending board meetings are encouraged to contact District personnel to confirm the meeting date and time.
 The public are invited to attend meetings and there is an opportunity to provide a brief address to the board in an open forum at the end of each meeting.
 However, this is a listening session and the board will not normally act on issues presented at an open forum.
 Anyone seeking time on the agenda to discuss issues with the board must contact the office at least 7 calendar days prior to the meeting.

 The Middle Fork Crow River Watershed drains a 271 square mile area.
 The river begins in Stearns County in the Belgrade area and flows Southward through North Central Kandiyohi County.
 As the river flows South it passes through the City of New London and enters Green Lake in Spicer.
 After the river outlets from Green Lake, it flows Eastward.
 Water from the City of Atwater and Diamond Lake enter the Middle Fork Crow River just before it crosses the Meeker County line.
 The river joins the North Fork Crow River just East of Manannah.
 The North Fork Crow River eventually enters the Mississippi near Dayton.
 There is 13,940 acres of water (lakes, rivers, and streams), 42,117 acres of wetlands, and 123 miles of public drainage ditches in the Middle Fork Crow River watershed.